 If you had to give up your toothbrush or your car, which would it be?
 According to a recent survey, 42 percent of adults and 34 percent of teens would rather turn in their keys, computer, cell phone, or microwave than get rid of their toothbrushes.
 It seems that many Edmonds residents love toothbrushes the way Dr. Kitts does.
 We at Soundview Family Dental would like to take this opportunity to celebrate the history of the toothbrush and discuss choosing the one that’s right for you.

 Did you know that toothbrushes were invented before soap, deodorant, and even toilets?
 The idea of the toothbrush is over 5,000 years old, although back then they were a lot different than what we have now.
 In ancient times, people used sticks, bones, and all manner of animal hair and products to brush their teeth and take care of their gums.
 The switch from animal hair to synthetic materials (for bristles) is fairly new, and mass production of toothbrushes has only existed for a couple of centuries.

 Today, you can find a toothbrush just about anywhere in Edmonds.
 In fact, there are so many different kinds of dental products that picking the right one can be an overwhelming task.
-Between electric, manual, soft or medium bristles, tongue-cleaning attachments, specialized grips, bristle configurations, gum stimulators, and the dozens of brands available, buying a toothbrush is not as simple as it used to be.
+Between electric, manual, soft, or medium bristles, tongue-cleaning attachments, specialized grips, bristle configurations, gum stimulators, and the dozens of brands available, buying a toothbrush is not as simple as it used to be.
 How do you know what to get?
 Contact Soundview Family Dental!
-Dr. Kitts and Dr. Hewett love to help Edmonds patients make the choices that best suit their individual needs.
+Dr. Kitts love to help Edmonds patients make the choices that best suit their individual needs.

 Protect Your Smile by Protecting Your Toothbrush